Nuclear triad: Nuclear triad during the early Cold War (1950–1970)

 Rounding out the United States' nuclear triad during the early Cold War were its long-range bombers.
 This leg of the nuclear triad was the most versatile since bombers could be moved quickly and recalled if necessary to avoid unnecessary strikes.
-The U.S. bomber force during this timeframe consisted of the B-36 Peacemakers, B-47 Stratojets, B-52 Stratofortresses, and B-58 Hustlers.
-The B-36s would be retired in 1959, the B-47s in 1966, and the B-58s in 1970.
+The U.S. bomber force during this timeframe consisted of the B-29 Superfortress, B-36 Peacemaker, North American B-45 Tornado, B-47 Stratojet, B-50 Superfortress, B-52 Stratofortress, B-57 Canberra, and B-58 Hustler.
+The B-29s, B-45s, and B-50s would be removed from the bombing role in the mid-1950s, the B-36s would be retired in 1959, the B-47s would be retired in 1966, the B-57s would be removed from the bombing role in the mid-1960s, and the B-58s would be retired in 1970.
+Some B-52s would be equipped with single warhead AGM-28 Hound Dog air launched cruise missiles (ALCMs).

 Throughout the 1960s, the United States steadily commissioned increasing numbers of delivery vehicles capable of carrying nuclear warheads.
 In 1967, the greatest number of deployment ready delivery vehicles of the decade was recorded at 2,268.